NY Opera Singer Delivers Her Own Baby In Car On Busy NJ Highway

 Her husband calm behind the wheel, Emily continued tracking her contractions, which were only becoming more frequent, more intense and lasting longer.

 She texted her doula, who said she’d be happy to meet the couple anywhere.
-But by then, Emily was in labor -- but much further along than she thought she was.
+But by then, Emily was well into her labor -- much further along than she thought she was.

 Emily laid across the back seat of the car, one foot on the floor and the other on the seat, her hips tilted to the side, using the dry cleaning handle to hold her body up.
 She says it was the only tolerable position she could find.